 Key Takeaways

-• Open-source options exist: Docker, IBM ContextForge, Lasso Security, and Obot provide free alternatives for teams willing to manage their own infrastructure
+- Open-source options exist: Docker, IBM ContextForge, Lasso Security, and Obot provide free alternatives for teams willing to manage their own infrastructure

-1. MintMCP Gateway – Enterprise Compliance for Developer Tool Companies
+1. MintMCP Gateway: Enterprise Compliance for Developer Tool Companies

-MintMCP Gateway has established itself as the compliance-first choice for developer tool companies selling into regulated industries.
-As a SOC 2 Type II audited MCP platform, it addresses the governance gap that prevents many AI-powered developer tools from closing enterprise deals.
+MintMCP Gateway is a compliance-focused choice for developer tool companies selling into regulated industries.
+As a SOC 2 Type II audited MCP platform that is compliant with HIPAA standards, MintMCP addresses the governance gap that prevents many AI-powered developer tools from closing enterprise deals.

 What Makes MintMCP Different: